 A couple of years ago I had the chance to interview jack of all trades Roger Sampson of Force of Nature Films about a project called Forces of Horror Anthology series which contained some of the better short horror films I have ever seen.
 That interview ran here on SFM.
 I have kept in touch since then with him since then and he recently sent me a link to is his 7th short film titled Visitor and asked me to take a look.

-I am never quite sure what to expect from a Roger Sampson project, his work has covered the spectrum of horror from vampires to zombies to just plain humans doing terrible things as well as a multiple award winning faith based drama titled ‘The Sacrifice’.
-None of his films has ever failed to entertain me no matter the subject matter.
+I am never quite sure what to expect from a Roger Sampson project, his work has covered the spectrum of horror from vampires to zombies to just plain humans doing terrible things as well as a multiple awards winning faith based drama titled ‘The Sacrifice’.
+None of his films have ever failed to entertain me no matter the subject matter.
 So I sat down to watch Visitor with no real expectations of what it would be like.

-The film opens in a OB doctors waiting room full of pregnant women and there is just some undefinable creepiness to the way the opening scenes are shot that let me know things were going to get weird.
+The film opens in an OB doctors waiting room full of pregnant women and there is just some undefinable creepiness to the way the opening scenes are shot that let me know things were going to get weird.
 The doctor keeps getting odd text messages that hint at much but reveal little, I don’t want to give too much away, I will say that I thought I knew where the film was going with its concept but I was totally wrong.
 The fear factor here is mostly psychological but there is one wonderful cringe worthy gory moment.
 You can give Visitor a look for yourself down below, this short film left me disturbed and uneasy.
-Which given the amount of creepy movies I have seen is no small feat.
+Which given a number of creepy movies I have seen is no small feat.

-Roger Sampson is at work on a screenplay that will expand this intriguing little gem of an idea into a full length feature and I for one will eagerly await its release.
+Roger Sampson is at work on a screenplay that will expand this intriguing little gem of an idea into a full-length feature and I for one will eagerly await its release.
 I give this short four bananas, only because I am punishing the talented Roger Sampson for hooking me with the premise of this short and making me wait for the release of the feature length version to see what happens.

 Visitor is award winning Screenwriter/Director Roger Sampson’s 7th short film.
 Among his awards include 2 Best Short Film awards for The Origin of Species as well as multiple awards for both his faith based drama screenplay “The Sacrifice” and thriller “The Zombie Effect”.